Laboratory Animal Science Program Mission & Goals

 To accomplish these goals, the program focuses on the following 8 areas:

-- Knowledge, application and enforcement of current laws and ethical codes of laboratory animals use in science.
+- Knowledge, application and enforcement of current laws and ethical codes of laboratory animal use in science.

 - Knowledge, application and monitoring of safe and effective anesthesia and analgesia.

-- Knowledge and training in research design and data analysis.
+- Knowledge of routine research laboratory techniques, research design and data analysis.